orausch-ds/app-electron-poc-frontend/README.md

 Steps:
  - Run "npm ci"
- - Build the artifact from https://github.com/orausch-ds/app-electron-poc-backend and put it under /backend
+ - Put the generated "custom-jre" and .jar under /backend (mentioned in https://github.com/orausch-ds/app-electron-poc-backend)
- - Run "npm run package" to create the Electron Desktop App with Backend
+ - Run "npm run package" to create the Electron Desktop App with the Backend